bybrl/bybrl/README.md

 I plan to finish my AllFiles project make an OS similar to TempleOS made by the late Terry Davis.

 # Fun Fact
-I'm actually learning Russian as a second language.
+I'm actually learning Russian and Latin as a second language.